-Secondary PM1 is generally formed via photochemical reactions of gases and condensation of semi-volatile vapors in the atmosphere.
+The formation of secondary PM1 is generally via photochemical reactions of gases and condensation of semi-volatile vapors in the atmosphere.
 They usually consist of sulfuric acid, ammonium sulfates and nitrates, organic compounds, and a range of trace metals.

 Health & Environmental Impact of PM1

-The potential of the particulate matter to affect human health depends directly on the size of particulate matter.
+The potential of particulate matter to affect human health depends directly on the size of particulate matter.
 When inhaled, the particles with up to 2.5 μm diameter generally pass through the nose and throat and travel deep into the lungs through the respiratory tract.
-However, PM1 particles i.e. particles with diameter < 1 μm, are so small that they can travel deeper into the lungs to the alveoli (i.e. the tiny sacs in the lungs where O2 and CO2 are exchanged).
-Some PM1 particles pass through the alveoli cell membranes and enter the bloodstream and can reach to other parts of the body.
+However, PM1 particles i.e. particles with a diameter < 1 μm, are so small that they can travel deeper into the lungs to the alveoli (i.e. the tiny sacs in the lungs where the exchange of O2 and CO2 take place).
+Some PM1 particles pass through the alveoli cell membranes, enter the bloodstream, and reach parts of the body.
 They can damage the inner walls of the arteries and can penetrate the tissues, potentially spreading through the organs and damaging them.

-When inhaled for short periods, PM1 irritates the eyes, nose, throat, and upper respiratory tracts, coughing, sneezing, and shortness of breath.
+PM1 irritates the eyes, nose, throat, and upper respiratory tracts, coughing, sneezing, and shortness of breath when inhaled for short periods.
 It aggravates already present respiratory diseases such as asthma and can result in premature mortality, acute and chronic bronchitis, other respiratory symptoms, etc.

-Exposure to PM1 pollution, for a long period (i.e. months or years), can cause permanent respiratory problems such as asthma, chronic bronchitis, and heart disease and cause reduced lung function growth in children.
-Prolonged exposure of PM1 contributes to severe diseases like heart attacks, lung cancer, edema, etc. leading to premature death.
+Exposure to PM1 pollution, for a long period (i.e. months or years), can cause permanent respiratory problems.
+Problems such as asthma, chronic bronchitis, and heart disease and cause reduced lung function growth in children.
+Prolonged exposure to PM1 contributes to severe diseases like heart attacks, lung cancer, edema, etc. leading to premature death.

 Possible corrective measures

 The primary step is air particulate monitoring to identify the areas with high particulate levels.
-In addition to this, the following corrective measures can be taken:
+In addition to this, one can take the following corrective measures: